domfarolino/blog/_posts/2016-6-14-CLRS-Exercise-2.2-3.md

 ---
 layout: post
-title: CLRS - Exercise 2.2-3 Mathematical Induction
+title: CLRS Exercise 2.2-3 Mathematical Induction
 category: Algorithms and Data Structures
-tags: [induction, proofs]
+tags: [induction, proofs, clrs, algorithm]
 ---

 Use mathematical induction to show that when $n$ is a power of $2$ (namely $n = 2^k$) the following recurrence: